A symmetry-protected topological optical lattice clock: Topologically-pumped matter-wave interferometer

-In a possible implementation of the protocol\cite{pelle13pra,chu21prl}, one first applies an initial carrier $\pi/2$-pulse on atoms prepared in their ground state, generating a coherent superposition within a single site $l$: $\ket{\psi^{MWI}_0}=(\ket{l,g}+\ket{l,e})/\sqrt{2}$.
-Then, a sequence of $N^M_p$ composite $\pi$-pulses, consisting of a sideband drive followed by a carrier drive, denoted as $H_d$, for a duration $t_d$, is applied to induce a spatial separation between $\ket{e}$ and $\ket{g}$ states: $d_{eg}=2N^M_pa_L$.
-Afterwards, within a dark time $T\gg t_d$, the state accumulates a differential phase since atoms are in a superposition of states at two separated locations with different gravitational potential.
-Then, atoms are brought back and recombined using the reversed pulse sequence that separated them, denoted as $-H_d$, followed by a measurement of the accumulated phase difference by applying another local carrier $\pi/2$-pulse that converts the $y$-component of the carrier coherence into population, which is the quantity measured at the end of the sequence.
-Assuming fast and perfect $\pi/2$-pulses, the total time of this protocol is $t_f=2t_d+T$.
+In a possible implementation of the protocol\cite{pelle13pra,chu21prl}, one first applies an initial carrier $\pi/2$-pulse on atoms prepared in their ground state, generating a coherent superposition on a single site $l$: $\ket{\psi^{MWI}_0}=(\ket{l,g}+\ket{l,e})/\sqrt{2}$.
+Then, for a duration $t_d$, a sequence of $N^M_p$ composite $\pi$-pulses, consisting of a sideband drive followed by a carrier drive, denoted as $H_d$, is applied to induce a spatial separation between $\ket{e}$ and $\ket{g}$ states: $d_{eg}=2N^M_pa_L$.
+Afterwards, within a dark time $T\gg t_d$, the two states accumulate a differential phase since they are spatially separated at locations with different gravitational potential.
+Then, after a pulse sequence that reverses the spatial separation, denoted as $-H_d$, the atoms are recombined.
+Lastly, we measure the accumulated phase difference by applying another local carrier $\pi/2$-pulse that converts the $y$-component of the carrier coherence into population, which is the quantity measured at the end of the sequence.
+Assuming fast and perfect $\pi/2$-pulses for the state preparation and measurement, the total time of this protocol is $t_f=2t_d+T$.
 This MWI signal depends linearly on the accumulated phase.
 We refer to this protocol as the ``many-pulse'' protocol (MPP), and illustrate it in \fig{interf}-(a).
 Assuming perfect drives, the ideal accumulated phase of the MPP is